SolaceDev/solace-dev-codelabs/markdown/explore-dmr/explore-dmr.md

 ![cloud add subscriptions](img/Untitled_14.png)

-💡 Note: in this screen grab you can see that we are subscribed to a topic that is being published to a topic on a different Solace Broker which is in a DMR link (Event Mesh) with this broker.
-Thus requiring that DMR route the event from that other broker to this cloud broker when events are published.
+<aside class=“positive”>💡 In this screen grab you can see that we are subscribed to a topic that is being published to a topic on a different Solace Broker which is in a DMR link (Event Mesh) with this broker.
+Thus requiring that DMR route the event from that other broker to this cloud broker when events are published.</aside>

 ### Seeing Events flow across the DMR (Event Mesh):